 - A microphone

-- Some type of video recording tool for recording lectures
+- A video recording tool (Zoom, Kaltura Capture, Collaborate Ultra) for recording lectures

 - Announce any news related to your course through D2L by using the News or Activity Feed widget on the course homepage.

-3. How will you post and organize course materials?
+3. How could you post and organize course materials?

 - Use D2L for all your course materials.
 Post items such as the syllabus, handouts, readings, presentation slides, and assignments in the content area in your course in D2L.
 Consider what materials, assignments, and assessments are essential to successfully achieve the course learning outcomes.
 Being flexible with submission deadlines, within the parameters of the academic calendar, is the key in teaching for all modalities.

 - Break up your content into multiple topics.
 It is recommended to keep each of your lecture videos less than 10 minutes.
 Why have mini lectures?

 - Use multiple, shorter videos to cover the same material as one longer in-person lecture: